 - Last but not least, the heavy metal-cutting task turns a piece of cake if you choose two blades instead of one.

 Tips And Safety Requirements For Using Two Table Saw Blades Together

 No chance to think that operating two blades together is child’s play.
 Here, you need to follow some experts’ advice and safety tips, which is what I’m going to show you now –

 - While operating double blades, avoid putting on safety gloves to get more gripping strength.
 Instead of that, wear a face mask, goggles, and short sleeves to stay risk-free.

 - Following the users’ guide is crucial while installing table saw blades.
 Why?
-Because nowadays, there are some unique and new brands of saw blades available, which require a different installation process.
+Because nowadays, there are some unique and new saw blades available, which require a different installation process.

 - Avoid two blades if you’re going to perform light projects.
 It doesn’t make sense to spend a fortune on dual blades to complete some easy-peasy woodworking tasks!

 - You must disconnect the power before you start installing blades, eliminating major injuries.